bravetools/bravetools/docs/docs/compose.md

 ### Build

 If a `Bravefile` path is supplied, it is also possible to use `brave compose` to build the service by setting the "build" field to "true".
-The image will be built according to the build instructions in the `Bravefile` before deployment.
+The image will be built according to the build instructions in the `Bravefile` before deployment if it does not already exist.
+If the image already exists, that image will be reused and the build will be skipped.

 ```yaml
 services: